Imprology improv training logo

 As a person

-What is your favorite place in the pecking order?
+What is your favourite place in the pecking order?
 Are you inclined to lead or to follow?
 Would you rather compete for attention or let other people speak for you?
 We are all status experts without necessarily realising it.
 We spent our teenage years fine-tuning our relation to the world and selecting the status that seemed to serve us best.
 In improvisation, status games allow us to explore our status strategy in both a concrete and light-hearted manner, and to experiment with alternatives.

 As a player